 If you look at that graph again now, you will see that mid-April looks very different.
 It suddenly turns out to have gone a lot better.
 On April 17, the blue even crosses the red line.

-The disease was still the same so it is guessing what happened there.
-Different treatment?
-Better triage?
-Didn't start with hopeless cases anymore?
-Or was there perhaps something wrong with the reporting?
+The disease was still the same so it is anyone's guess what happened there.
+Different treatment or better triage would also have been reflected in the figures at the time.
+Was there perhaps something wrong with the reporting?

 Data changed retroactively

-This positive trend is not yet visible on the graph dated 18 April.
-When comparing the two graphs, something else is also striking: on the graph of 18 April, the ratio of roughly two-thirds had died, one-third had left the hospital alive.
-If we look at the same graph now (on 3 July), we see a fifty-fifty ratio: according to this later graph, as many people had returned home on 17 April as had died after ICU treatment.
-So what has happened to those figures in the meantime?
+This positive trend is not yet visible on the graph dated April 16.
+When comparing the two graphs, something else is also noticeable: on the graph of April 18, the ratio was roughly two-thirds deceased, one-third having left the hospital alive.
+If we now look at the same graph (on July 3), we see a fifty-fifty ratio: according to this later graph, as many people had returned home on April 17 as had died after IC treatment.
+What happened to those figures in the meantime?
+Has anything been reported about this?
+It cannot be found.

 The Fat Dots: Report of July 3

-The striking thing is that the mortality figures, represented by the red dots, are not touched.
-That is not possible just like that, they are attached to other databases.
-The number of patients who were still in hospital from the end of March, on the other hand, has been significantly reduced.
-At the same time, the number of patients who had left the hospital alive at that time increased significantly afterwards.
+The striking thing is that the mortality figures, shown by the red dots, have not been changed.
+That is not possible simply because they are anchored in other databases.
+On the other hand, the number of patients still in hospital as of the end of March has been significantly reduced.
+At the same time, the number of patients who left the hospital alive at the end of March has subsequently increased significantly.

-Op 20 april (laatste bolletje rechts) werden destijds 450 "ontslagen patiënten" gerapporteerd. in de nu gepresenteerde data zijn dat er 650 geworden.
+Op 20 april (laatste bolletje rechts) werden destijds 450 "uit het ziekenhuis ontslagen patiënten" gerapporteerd. in de nu gepresenteerde data zijn dat er 650 geworden.
 How can you be wrong by 200 patients?
 10 patients are missing, I get that, but 200 if you count 450..?
+The discrepancy starts to emerge at the end of March.
+And by the end of March no one had noticed.

 In any case, the data on which the steering was done at the time were not correct.
 Then I assume that they are now and have therefore been corrected afterwards.
 The country has been shut down on the basis of incorrect data.